 - However, several Japanese observational studies find a positive link between the sodium excretion rate and stomach cancer incidence, but dietary salt intake alone had no association (22, 23, 24).

 - Animal studies using mice and rats show that salt intake alone doesn’t have a significant effect on increasing carcinogenesis.
 However, when combined with carcinogens (such as H. Pylori – a stomach bacteria), there was a significant increase in tumors (25, 26, 27, 28).

 - In contrast, some studies show that high salt intake is a risk for stomach cancer regardless of possible confounders (29, 30, 31).

 Although the studies do suggest an overall positive association between excessive salt and stomach cancer, the studies are very mixed.

 Sadly, none of these studies control for quality of diet.

-Despite the potential dangers of a very high salt intake, that does not mean we should unnecessarily restrict salt.
+Despite the potential dangers of very high salt intake, that does not mean we should unnecessarily restrict salt.

 Different levels of salt have both benefits and risks, but we shouldn’t underestimate the importance of salt in our diet.

 Here are some of the dangers of low salt levels and sodium deficiency;